|

 Matthew 27:33

 Imagine for a minute the last few minutes of life of the man who we have learned was called Jesus.
 It was at a place called in Greek, Golgotha (or in English, Skull Place) which in Latin is from the word calvaria (skull).
+It was at this location where the Soldiers of the Governor nailed Jesus to the stake.

 Two other men, criminals, were also executed with Jesus at this site.
 It was at this location where they nailed Jesus to the stake alongside these criminals, one on his right side and one on his left side.